Stephen Stills: Manassas (1971–1973)

 In late 1971, Stills teamed up with ex-Byrd Chris Hillman to form the band Manassas.
 Their self-titled double album was a mixture of rock, country, blues, bluegrass and Latin music divided into different sections and peaked at number 4 in the US.
 It was certified US Gold a month after release but did not yield any more top 40 hits, only "It Doesn't Matter" reached 61 on the US charts.
 Stills spent the majority of 1972 playing live with Manassas on a world tour, which included headlining festivals in Australia, playing more arenas in the US including the Nassau Coliseum, and the Boston Garden.
-His concert at The Rainbow Theatre, London was recorded for BBC TV Special titled Stephen Stills Manassas: In Concert.
-He moved to Boulder, Colorado after this world tour finished and in March 1973 married French singer-songwriter Veronique Sanson in London England, after having met while at a Manassas gig in France, 1972.
+His concert at The Rainbow Theatre in London was recorded for a BBC TV special titled Stephen Stills Manassas: In Concert.
+He moved to Boulder, Colorado after this world tour finished and in March 1973 married French singer-songwriter Véronique Sanson in London, after having met while at a Manassas gig in France, 1972.
 In early 1972, Stills appeared in a UK documentary about himself called Sounding Out.
 Cashbox magazine ranked Stills as the number 52 top male vocalist of 1972.
 Billboard ranked Manassas as the number 53 album of 1972, and Stills as the number 75 album artist.

-All of Stills's albums after Buffalo Springfield had gone either gold or platinum; the Manassas follow-up album the next year Down the Road was his first LP that did not, but still managed to reach 26 in the US charts.
+All of Stills' albums after Buffalo Springfield had gone either gold or platinum; the Manassas follow-up album the next year Down the Road was his first LP that did not, but still managed to reach 26 in the US charts.
 It was recorded less than a year after the debut double album, and encountered some issues with recording and not having enough Stills songs on the album.
 Also Atlantic were pushing for a far more commercially viable CSNY reunion.
 Which in June and July 1973, between the two 1973 Manassas tours at the start and end of the year, happened in Maui.
 As CSNY attempted to record an album tentatively called Human Highway.
 This album was never finished due to infighting.
 But after one final 1973 Manassas tour, during which CSN and CSNY reunited during the acoustic sections both at Winterland Arena concerts, a reunion was in the cards, and Manassas was over.
 Stills then sold his Surrey home and relocated to Colorado.
 The last date of the first 1973 Manassas tour was recorded for ABC In Concert.
 Cashbox magazine ranked Manassas as the number 58 group of 1973.
 Billboard ranked Down The Road as the number 36 of new album artists.

-In 1972/73, Stephen left the services of David Geffen and set up his own publishing company with Ken Weiss, called Gold Hill Publishing, named after his home in Boulder, Colorado.
+In 1973, Stills left the services of David Geffen and set up his own publishing company with Ken Weiss, called Gold Hill Publishing, named after his home in Boulder, Colorado.